-- Submit a completed application form - Pay a non-refundable application fee of \$25.00 USD local and \$35.00 USD for international students - Submit official documentation that verifies their residency status.
+- Submit a completed application form - Pay a non-refundable application fee of \$25.00 USD for local students and \$35.00 USD for international students. - Submit official documentation that verifies residency status.
 In the absence of appropriate documentation, applicants will be classified as non-residents.